kmarcie/mkhud/README.md

 Finish MVM hud

+Finish competitive menu and mvm menu

+Despite these, the hud is 100% usable, and there are no bugs AFAIK.

 Make symbols for report and mute

 Credits
 ---------

 The reason I made my own HUD is because I liked so many different HUDs, I had no idea which one to use.
 Because I had a hard time deciding, why not just think of everything I like and make them into one HUD?
-So most of the things I have credited here is because 1) you have a cool HUD or 2) you helped out a lot :)
+So most of the things I have credited here is because 1) you have a cool HUD or 2) you helped out a lot :) 3)

 <b>BroeselHUD (feeling and broesel)</b> - Lots of inspiration.
 I borrowed some elements from the hud as well.
 This was the hud I used for a very long time until I figured out how to edit huds.